-In fiction writing, we’re often inspired by a what-if question: What if an innocent person is convicted of murder?
+In fiction writing, we’re often inspired by what-if questions: What if an innocent person is convicted of murder?
 What if humanity finds itself facing total extinction?
 What if that rabbit hole leads to a fantastical wonderland?

 Fiction is driven by imagination.

 Ideas for writing creative nonfiction often arise from experience and interest rather than imagination.
-Instead of asking a what-if question, creative nonfiction writers set out to share their experiences, knowledge, ideas, opinions, passions, and curiosities.
+Instead of asking what-if questions, creative nonfiction writers set out to share their experiences, knowledge, ideas, opinions, passions, and curiosities.

 Creative nonfiction is a vast field of writing that can be quite lucrative.
 Readers are always looking for advice and information.
 People love reading real-life accounts by writers with firsthand experiences.
 Whether you write a memoir about a personal experience you’ve had or launch a blog related to your field of expertise, creative nonfiction offers a world of possibilities, and there’s no shortage of creative nonfiction ideas for you to explore in your writing.

 Writers who are on a quest for inspiration can find a wealth of creative nonfiction writing ideas.
 Here are some to get you started:

 1. An autobiography is your life story.
 You get to share your experiences, successes, and failures.
 The trouble with autobiographies is that readers are rarely interested in reading biographical information about total strangers.
 Unless you’re a public figure, there will be little interest in your project.
 However, you can always do some research and investigative reporting and write a biography about someone else, or you can narrow your focus and write a memoir.